 Ramla Bay is a golden sand stretch on Gozo island, located in the middle of nowhere.
 Yet you'll find a good selection of services.
 You can read more about it in the Gozo guide.

 Other beaches in Malta

-There are loads and loads of small coves around the island, but a couple of sandy beaches stand out from the rest; Little Armier Beach right on the north coast of the main island and Pretty Bay in the south in the area of Birżebbuġa.
+There are loads and loads of small coves around the island, but a couple of sandy beaches stand out from the rest; Little Armier Beach right on the north coast of the main island and Pretty Bay in the southern part of Malta in the Birżebbuġa area.

-The beach at the Blue Lagoon on Comino island has a small beach stretch, but the lagoon between the two islands is the thing why to go there.
+The Blue Lagoon on Comino island has a small sandy beach, but the lagoon between the two islands is the reason to go there.
 You can read more in the Comino guide.